alunacjones/LSL.HttpMessageHandlers.Capturing.Dumps/docs/Default Overrides/01-overview.md

 ## The `defaultDumpHandlerConfigurator` parameter

-This action will configure the `DefaultDumpHandler`'s options which allows for configuration of output folders and file name providers.
+This action will configure the `DefaultDumpHandler`'s options which allows for configuration of output folders, file name providers and the `JsonSerializerOptions` that are used to output the `JSON` request and response dump to a file.

+## The `defaultHeaderMapperConfigurator` parameter

+This action will configure the default header mapper's options.